kjytay/fwelnet/README.md

 [preprint](https://arxiv.org/abs/2006.01395).
 For a short tutorial on how to use the package, please see the vignette in the `vignettes/` folder.

-## ⚠️ Fork Notice ⚠️

-This repository is a fork of the original `fwelnet` implementation by Tay et al.
-The goal of this fork is support a research project based on the extension of `fwelnet` to survival settings and competing event analysis.
-For this purpose, some of the internal functions were modified in a way that is not directly compatible with the original implementation, hence this project currently stands on its own, rather than being a pull-request to the original implementation.

-THis version of `fwelnet` supports targets of the form `Surv(time, event)` from the `survival` package, and fits `fwelnet` through the minimization of the Cox deviance.
-In addition, it adds the `cooper()` function for a specific implementation of the multi-task algorithm proposed by Tay et al. which fits cause-specific Cox models.
-As of now, the implementation is tailored towards a specific research question rather than general use.

-Content from the original repository follows.

 ## An example